dherault/react-arrow-shape/README.md

 # React Arrown Shape

-An arrow React component rendered in Canvas
+An arrow React component rendered in Canvas.

+Will be absolutly positioned.
+Make sure to place it in a `relative` container.

+Can contain a curve point.

 ## Installation